 Rowan 40 is a glossy hardback which would make a memorable gift for any knitter this Christmas.
-In some ways it is a history book, because the designs featured go back across the past 40 years, illustrating the trends and developments in fashion over those years.
-The list of designer's names is studded with stellar talents such as Jean Moss (doyenne of British couture knitwear in the '80's), fashion designer Amanda Crawford, the legendary Kaffe Fassett and dozens of other big names from Rowan's stable of in-house and independent designers.
+In some ways it is a history book, because the designs featured go back across the past 4 decades, illustrating the trends and developments in fashion over those years.
+The list of designers' names is studded with stellar talents such as Jean Moss (doyenne of British couture knitwear in the '80's), fashion designer Amanda Crawford, the legendary Kaffe Fassett and dozens of other luminaries from Rowan's stable of in-house and independent designers.
 The introduction to the book includes a gorgeous gallery of all of the Rowan Knitting Magazine covers from first to most recent.
-Terri and I no longer have every single one on our library selves, but near enough.
+Terri and I no longer have every single one on our library shelves, but near enough.
 Some sell for quite a bit as collectables but we've never had the heart to part with them and we still often get queries about a pattern from a really old book and pride ourselves on being able to help, even if it's just a missing comma in a thirty year old pattern which has brought progress to a frustrated halt.

 Jean Moss Suit (left)

 Kaffe Fassett Dress (below)

 Despite some of these patterns being decades old there are no items in this collection which I would immediately label old-fashioned.
 As our Showcase section illustrates, the current knitwear trends are so many and varied that almost every fashion of the past 40 years is represented in the haute couture offerings for Autumn/Winter 2018-19.
 Fashion stories which are very predominant include the long cardigan coat (below far left), the massive slouchy jacket and its friend the massive slouchy sweater (2 centre pics), fine yarn knitted skirts (see the Jean Moss design above left) and the androgynous 1920's style classic fair-isle knitwear (below right).